 All applications are significant innovations that automate manual actions resulting in land manager labour savings, and paving the way for further applications across a wider cohort of pest species.

-This project is supported by funding from the Australian Government Department of Agriculture, Water and Environment.
+This project is supported by funding from the Australian Government Department of Agriculture, Water and the Environment.